AlexJBFirst/PowerShell_Shutdown_Timer/README.md

-# Windows PowerShell timer with GUI
+# Windows PowerShell Shutdown timer with GUI

 Hello, everyone,
 I'd like to present my little creation to your attention: